 A short first stop would be The End of the World by Otto Friedrich.
 His chapter on “The Birth of the Inquisition” would give you some inkling of the historical and theological convolutions that entangled the Cathari.
 Zoë Oldenbourg’s books (available in translation from French) offer more useful information on this topic.

 Such subtleties are incidental to Learner purposes.
 Genuine Perfecti should reorganize themselves into itinerant religious orders in clear-cut obedience to the Word of Christ.
-They would heed His straightforward instruction from the Book of Matthew, and, in so doing, serve as useful role models for the peace religions we require.
+They would heed His straightforward instruction from the Book of Matthew, and, in so doing, serve as useful role models for the peace religions Learners require.

 Expect equivalent miracles to emerge from other world religions.
 Their foremost adherents have approached similar ideals of devotion with greater or lesser success.
 Every religion has conceived and aborted one or more superior heresies: Orphism, Essenes, Sufi, Jain, Gnosis, Ahmadiyya, Quakers, Therapeutae and Buddhism’s “vehicles.”
-No doubt, every mass religion has promoted some peaceful offshoot more profound than the gangrenous stumps we drag behind us today.
+No doubt, every mass religion has promoted some peaceful offshoot more profound than the gangrenous stumps of orthodoxy we drag behind us today.
 We have merely to revive the best of them and use them to replace current ones, by definition the most toxic.

 I’m surprised how little this epiphany alters what I must say in Learner.
 Even more surprising will be the grand exploits we may expect to embark upon once we’ve claimed grace in this world and Grace in the next.

-At most, these meditations have turned my fortune or failure on this material plane into the blinding glare one gets off wavelets on a late, sun-dappled afternoon.
+At most, these meditations have turned my fortune or failure on this material plane into the blinding glare one gets off wavelets on a late sun-dappled afternoon.
 Transient and irritating at worst, they are beautiful in spite of their ache and soon to fade.

 Me, I’m a closet Christian.
 In Matthew 6, Jesus taught us exactly how to pray God.
-Not through churches and priests; just you and your God heart-to-heart in cosmically spiritual privacy.
+Not through churches and priests; just you and your God, heart-to-heart in cosmically spiritual privacy.
 As drilled in Matthew 6 and Luke, we are to transmit the V for Victory code Lord’s Prayer to our London Resistance headquarters: God taught us the code by parachuting His Only Son into Occupied Territory at His peril, to hand it down to us from off the Cross and from beyond the ages through the Bible.